 - Your registration options will be limited if you aren't taking the SAT for one of its main purposes.

 SAT Subject Tests

-As with the SAT Reasoning test, every SAT Subject test score becomes part of the student's SAT score report, and there isa penalty for wrong answers.
-Many students take these tests in June of their junior year and will take them in subjects for which they also took an AP exam.
-Not all colleges require SAT Subject Tests.
-It is the student's responsibility to determine whether or not taking SAT Subject Tests Is necessary for a given school.
+As with the SAT Reasoning test, every SAT Subject test score becomes part of the student's SAT score report, and there is a penalty for wrong answers.
+VERY FEW colleges require SAT Subject Tests.
+It is the student's responsibility to determine whether or not taking SAT Subject Tests is necessary for a given school.
 The information is attainable by accessing a college or university's website.